maelfabien/maelfabien.github.io/_pages/ml.md

 [Graph Algorithms](https://maelfabien.github.io/machinelearning/graph_3/) : We'll now explore the main graph algorithms and several use cases in a visual way with direct examples in Python.

 [Graph Learning](https://maelfabien.github.io/machinelearning/graph_4/) : How can we handle missing links or missing nodes in graphs ?

+## Time Series

+[Introduction to Time Series](https://maelfabien.github.io/statistics/TimeSeries1/) : A first approach to exploring a time series in Python with open data.

+[Key Concepts in Time Series](https://maelfabien.github.io/statistics/TimeSeries2/) : Stationarity, ergodicity...
+We'll cover those concepts and illustrate them in Python !

+## Matlab

+[Statistics in Matlab](https://maelfabien.github.io/statistics/matlab/) : Matlab remains a widely used language for statistics.
+In this article, we cover the main statistical topics in Matlab.

 ## Parameters Optimization